pinfake/stream-regex-iterator/README.md

 The iterator will read chunks of data from the stream and try the regular expression using a preg_match_all() on each one of them.
-It will also re-seek the stream and choose different chunk sizes so that it gives the best possible chance to find results given a maximum give through chunks matches a chance
+It will also re-seek the stream and choose different chunk sizes so that it gives the best possible chance to find results.